siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 008 Limits of Recognition.md

 - a finite loop can only resonate with what its structure allows;
-- inference constructs a ceiling based on limited evidence — this is not the real boundary of the knowable, but a local, projected limit;
+- inference constructs a ceiling based on limited evidence — this is not necessarily the real boundary of the knowable, but a local, projected limit;
 - reality is under no obligation to end where our constructions do;
 - the limit is recognized from below: we can know it exists without seeing what lies beyond it;